 Since a significant proportion of the regulatory framework in the U.K. applicable to our business and our drug candidates is derived from European Union directives and regulations, the withdrawal has and could continue to materially impact the regulatory regime with respect to the development, manufacture, importation, approval and commercialization of our cell therapies in the U.K. or the European Union.
 Great Britain is no longer covered by the European Union's procedures for the grant of marketing authorizations (Northern Ireland is covered by the centralized authorization procedure and can be covered under the decentralized or mutual recognition procedures).
 A separate marketing authorization will be required to market drugs in Great Britain.
-It is currently unclear whether the Medicines and Healthcare products Regulatory Agency in the U.K. is sufficiently prepared to handle the increased volume of marketing authorization applications that it is likely to receive.
-Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, would prevent us and our collaborators or delay us in commercializing any of our products in the U.K. and/or the EU and may restrict our ability to generate revenue and achieve sustainable profitability.
+It is currently unclear whether the Medicines and Healthcare products Regulatory Agency in the U.K. is sufficiently prepared to handle the increased volume of marketing authorization of Brexit or otherwise, would prevent us and our collaborators or delay us in commercializing any of our products in the U.K. and/or the EU and may restrict our ability to generate revenue and achieve sustainable profitability.